KimAdrian1/AWS-Static-Website-Projects/CI CD Pipeline/README.md

 1. You can set the CloudFront caching policy to “CachingDisabled” if your website requires immediate change for your end users upon pushes made in Github.
 This would incur more costs though.

 **Future plans**
 There is a fully managed AWS service named Amplify that embodies all the core functionalities of this project.
-In my next project, I'll be diving into the workings of Amplify and investigating how these different AWS solutions can incur variable costs, this will be based on a real world AWS project I have undertaken.
+In my next project, I'll be diving into the workings of Amplify and investigating how these different AWS solutions can incur variable costs.